inpsyde/composer-asset-compiler/README.md

 Each of the adapters has the following configuration options:

-- `source`: the name or the URL of the file used as source for pre-compiled assets. can include placeholders like `${hash}` or `${version}` to dynamically refer to the hash or the version of the package.
+- `source`: the name or the URL of the file used as source for pre-compiled assets. can include placeholders like `${hash}`, `${ref}` or `${version}` to dynamically refer to, respectively, the hash, the Git commit reference, or the version of the package.
 What this config has to contain depends on the adapter in use.
 - `target`: the relative path where to save the precompiled assets
-- `adapter`: the ID of the chosen adapater
+- `adapter`: the ID of the chosen adapter
 - `config`: an object of settings that are specific for each adapter

 #### Usage example